 Rugs left in direct sunlight will fade over time.

-Machine wash (cold/delicate only please!) and hang to dry.
+Machine wash on cold/delicate cycle and dry on low heat.
 A minimal amount of pilling may occur, but should subside after a few washes.
 Lint rolling will help.

 • KNIT BLANKETS: Machine wash on cold/delicate cycle and hang to dry.
 (Machine drying may shrink the item somewhat, but otherwise will not cause damage)